ovn-org/ovn/Documentation/tutorials/ovn-sandbox.rst

 ---------

 GDB support is not required to go through the tutorial.
-See the "Using GDB" section of `ovs-advanced`_ in Open vSwitch documentation for more info.
+See the "Using GDB" section of `ovs-advanced`_ in the Open vSwitch documentation for more info.
 Additional flags exist for launching the debugger for the OVN programs::

     --gdb-ovn-northd